 Irish in Britain (and as the Federation of Irish Societies before 2013) has worked with the ONS to ensure Irish representation on several previous censuses.
 We remain part of the ONS’s Diversity Advisory Group.
-We are proud to have helped spearhead the successful campaign to include Irish as a category in the ethnicity section of the form.
-We have led large visible campaigns in the previous two censuses to highlight this option and get as many Irish people and their families to ‘Tick the Irish Box’ as possible.
-This kind of campaign is not possible this year with the lockdown restrictions preventing gatherings.
+We are proud to have led the successful campaign to include Irish as a category in the ethnicity section of the form since 2001.

-There were four ways to record Irishness in the 2021 census:
+There were four ways to record Irishness in this Census:

 Country of birth – if born in Ireland or Northern Ireland, you could record this.

 Passport – there were three options: UK passport, Irish passport, or other(s).
 You could record more than one passport.